DoctorLai/steemit-wechat-group/README.md

 - [Introduction to the CN Wechat Group Voting Robot @justyy](https://steemit.com/cn/@justyy/cn-introduction-to-the-cn-wechat-group-voting-robot-justyy).

 # STEEMIT CN BANK & Group Voting Robot
 The interest is given on daily basis (UTC timezone midnight).
-The APR is 8% (**10%** if you set justyy a [proxy](https://v2.steemconnect.com/sign/account-witness-proxy?proxy=justyy&approve=1)) assuming 1 Steem Power = 1 STEEM = 1 SBD.
+The APR is 5% (**10%** if you set justyy a [proxy](https://v2.steemconnect.com/sign/account-witness-proxy?proxy=justyy&approve=1)) assuming 1 Steem Power = 1 STEEM = 1 SBD.
 For example,

 ```
 Thank you for supporting @justyy !
-Your 101.91 SP gives you daily interests of 0.022 STEEM (8% APR) - (2019-06-20): 1 STEEM = 0.41 USD, 1 SBD = 1.02 USD.
-Bonus APR Rate: 0 %.
-You will get 2% Additional Interests if you set @justyy a proxy: https://v2.steemconnect.com/sign/account-witness-proxy?proxy=justyy&approve=1

-Thank you for supporting @justyy !
 Your 60.07 SP gives you daily interests of 0.016 STEEM (10% APR) - (2019-06-20): 1 STEEM = 0.41 USD, 1 SBD = 1.02 USD.
-(Witness Proxy Bonus Additional 2% Interests Unlocked!
+(Witness Proxy Bonus Additional 5% Interests Unlocked!
 Thank you!)
 ```

 ## Voting Algorithm